schollz/PIanoAI/README.md

 # Try it

 1. Get a MIDI-enabled keyboard and two-way MIDI adapter
-2. Get a Raspberry Pi (however, Windows / Linux / OS X should also work).
+2. Get a Raspberry Pi (however, a Windows / Linux / OS X computer should also work).
 3. [Install Go](https://golang.org/dl/) on the computer you will use
 4. Install the `libportmidi` (v.
 217) library: